ax-zyoutz/insightconnect-workflows/workflows/Office_365_Analysis_with_Palo_Alto_Wildfire/help.md

 ["user1@example.com", "user2@example.com", "user3@example.com"]
 ```

 The remediation steps are disabled due to their destructive nature.
 To use them, they must be manually enabled after importing the workflow.
+To enable a step, hover your mouse over the step and click the icon to the left of the trash icon.

 ## Technical Details